rollup/rollup/docs/999-big-list-of-options.md

 Whether to include the 'use strict' pragma at the top of generated non-ESM bundles.
 Strictly-speaking, ES modules are *always* in strict mode, so you shouldn't disable this without good reason.

+#### output.dynamicImportFunction
+Type: `string`<br>
+CLI: `--dynamicImportFunction <name>`<br>
+Default: `import`

+This will rename the dynamic import function to the chosen name when outputting ESM bundles.
+This is useful for generating code that uses a dynamic import polyfill such as [this one](https://github.com/uupaa/dynamic-import-polyfill).

 #### preserveSymlinks
 Type: `boolean`<br>
 CLI: `--preserveSymlinks`<br>